Skip to content

 Computer Use Guide

 Modified Version: This feature is a heavily modified version of the Computer Use (internal codename "Chicago") found in the leaked Claude Code source.
 The official implementation relies on Anthropic's private native modules (@ant/computer-use-swift, @ant/computer-use-input) that are not publicly available.
-We replaced the entire underlying operation layer with a Python bridge (pyautogui + mss + pyobjc), enabling anyone to run Computer Use on macOS.
+We replaced the entire underlying operation layer with a Python bridge: macOS uses pyautogui + mss + pyobjc, and Windows uses pyautogui + mss + win32gui + psutil.

 Table of Contents